jhoffmann2/C-Generic-Type-Data-Structs/README.md

 pointer or non pointer, struct or standard type.

 features include:
-multidimensional support for dynamic arrays free_func parameters for destroying data structures holding your allocated data support for multiple types in the same data structure for_each loops
+multidimensional support for dynamic arrays, free_func parameters for destroying data structures holding your allocated data, support for multiple types in the same data structure, and for_each loops.